Skip to main content

 Status and health

-A status describes the condition or health of a system, process, or object, whereas a status indicator is a visual representation of it.
-Ideally, it helps users make informed decisions, respond to issues accordingly, and assess whether they need to act.
+A status describes the condition or health of a system, process, or object.
+A consistent approach to showing status in the user interface helps users see what's happening, assess whether they need to act, and respond accordingly.

 Statuses are classified into five universal levels ranging from positive to negative: